tmtsoftware/csw/docs/src/main/services/logging.md

 ## Enable logging

 ### Enable generic logging
-To enable logging for some utility code that does not require `@componentName` in log statements you can inherit following traits
+To enable logging for some utility code that does not require `@componentName` in log statements, inherit from following traits:

 Scala
 :   * For actor class extend `GenericLogger.Actor`